UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 ![multiple-info example](../fig/multiple-info.png)

+What challenges they would experience?
-the problem is that number of livestock and type of livestock are in the same field.
+The problem is that number of livestock and type of livestock are in the same field.
 So, if they wanted to look at the average number of livestock owned, or the average number of each type of livestock,